Healthy life styleMouth and Digestive Diseases

 The best way to prevent alcohol-related liver disease is to reduce or eliminate alcohol consumption.
 Here are some tips to help you do this:

-For men, no more than two drinks per day is considered safe, and for women, no more than one drink per day.
+For men, no more than two drinks per day is considered safe.
+For women, no more than one drink per day is safe.

-Smoking can exacerbate the effects of alcohol on the liver, so quitting smoking is an essential step in preventing alcohol-related liver disease.
+Smoking can exacerbate the effects of alcohol on the liver.
+Quitting smoking is an essential step in preventing alcohol-related liver disease.

 3. Maintain a healthy weight: